lucaspcamargo/troublob/README.md

 ## Building

-For any way you choose, you'll need Python 3 with the `lxml` library.
+For any way you choose, you will need Python 3 with the `lxml` library.

 ### Using the CI script